marcodondo97/PWA-imageeffects/README.md

 ## Deploy

 AWS S3 is a highly available object storage service that can also host static websites.
-For a static PWA like this (HTML/CSS/JS only), S3 is ideal: zero servers to manage, low cost, automatic scaling, and simple integration with CI/CD.
+For a static PWA like this (HTML/CSS/JS only), zero servers to manage, low cost, automatic scaling, and simple integration with CI/CD.

-### From zero to deployed (step-by-step)
 1. Prerequisites
-   - Create an AWS account and choose a region (this guide uses `eu-west-1`).
-   - Install and configure AWS CLI: `brew install awscli` → `aws configure` (or SSO).
+   - Install and configure AWS CLI
    - Have this repository on GitHub and locally cloned.

 2. Create an S3 bucket for static website hosting
    - Bucket name must be lowercase and globally unique.
-Example used here: `pwa-imageeffects`.
    - Create the bucket and enable website hosting (CLI):
 ```bash
 aws s3api create-bucket --bucket pwa-imageeffects --region eu-west-1 \